 It is often a shocking event for people to find out that their booking photograph is online But it gets worse.
-For some, the very first search of their name on Google will bring up arrest records and mugshots.
+For some, the very first search of their name on Google will bring up arrest records and Google images mugshots.
 So if all someone you meet knows is your name, then this may be the first impression they get of you.

 When a Florida mugshot pops up on the first page of a search results, it can be extremely embarrassing.
 Having it up online at all is frustrating and can damage your reputation.
 Public arrest records can damage relationships, employment opportunities, and even housing opportunities.